andrewmcwatters/andrewmcwatters/README.md

-I work at Andrew McWatters & Co. managing software teams and building out subsidiaries McWatters Home, which focuses on local homeowner services, and McWatters Automotive which works on self-driving cars.
+I work at Andrew McWatters & Co. managing software teams and building out subsidiaries McWatters Home, which focuses on local homeowner services, and McWatters Automotive which works on automotive sensor suites, and McWatters Finance, which builds undetectable browser automation technology and financial services technologies.

 I help start businesses and help organizations make new and continued investments in software.